-Pleasant Run Middle School will conduct an annual meeting in conjunction with the beginning of the year open house.
+Pleasant Run Elementary will conduct an annual meeting in conjunction with the beginning of the year curriculum night.
 All parents will be invited and encouraged to attend.
-At this meeting, the school will provide information about the Title I program, the nature of the program, parent requirements, the school parent and family engagement policy, the schoolwide plan, and the school-parent compact.
+At this meeting, the school will provide information about the Title

+I program, the nature of the program, parent requirements, the school parent and family engagement policy, the schoolwide plan, and the school-parent compact.